Gribaldi Handayani: Murders

 Handayani's first murder took place on an unspecified date in 1999, in the village of Bagan Batu, Rokan Hilir Regency.
 He had boarded a taxi operated by 44-year-old Rusdi Hutahuruk of Medan, who supposedly began mocking Handayani by claiming that he appeared to be of Chinese descent due to his paler skin tone and facial features.
 When Hutahuruk stopped by the road to relieve himself, an angered Handayani took out his service pistol and shot him four times.

-By 2000, Handayani had begun a relationship with 27-year-old student Yeni Farida, whom eventually revealed to him that she was pregnant and wanted to marry him.
+By 2000, Handayani had begun a relationship with 27-year-old student Yeni Farida, who eventually revealed to him that she was pregnant and wanted to marry him.
 Unwilling to commit to her, he lured her out to an isolated location in Kandis, Siak Regency, where he killed her and hid her body, which remains undiscovered to this day.

 Sometime in early 2002, Handayani was driving his car in Jambi when he accidentally ran over a man with his car.
-He then promised the man's widow, 28-year-old Gusmarni, that he would take of both her and her daughter financially.
+He then promised the man's widow, 28-year-old Gusmarni, that he would take care of both her and her daughter financially.
 The pair eventually developed a deep bond, with Handayani offering to give her a job as a civil servant in Pekanbaru.
-Under this pretense, the pair traveled to Bagan Batu on July 5, where Gusmarni was shot seven times while urinating.
+Under this pretence, the pair travelled to Bagan Batu on 5 July, where Gusmarni was shot seven times while urinating.
 The motive for this crime was apparently that she had demanded too much money from him and that she was three months pregnant.